2005–06 Angola Basketball Super Cup

-The 2006 Angola Basketball Super Cup (13th edition) was contested by Primeiro de Agosto, as the 2005 league champion and Petro Atlético, the 2005 cup runner-up.
+The 2006 Angola Basketball Super Cup (13th edition) was contested by Primeiro de Agosto, the 2005 league champion and Petro Atlético, the 2005 cup runner-up.
 Petro Atlético was the winner, making it its 5th title.

 The 2006 Women's Super Cup (11th edition) was contested by Primeiro de Agosto, as the 2005 women's league champion and Desportivo do Maculusso, the 2005 Women's cup runner-up.
 Primeiro de Agosto was the winner.